- 1st international IMACLIM workshop

 This exploration requires tools capable of embracing the various dimensions of energy transitions (economic, technical, social, societal, etc.) into one consistent framework.
 It also demands focusing not only on the potential winners but also on the potential losers—population subgroups, economic sectors, territories—of such transitions, as well as on those complementary public policies (compensation schemes, career-change programmes, teaching and training courses, etc.) that are consequently called for.

-- To constitute an international scientific forum and to set up an international training programme dedicated to energy/economy modelling via the approach promoted by the IMACLIM Charter.
+- To constitute an international scientific forum and to set up an international training programme dedicated to energy/economy modelling via the approach promoted by the IMACLIM Manifesto.

 - To contribute to the design and assessment of climate mitigation strategies in a broad panel of countries, with particular attention to the interrelations with other SDGs as well as between the short term and the long term.